DenOfEquity/CFgfade/README.md

 ---
 ## Advanced / Details ##
+Heuristic CFG: 0 is disabled.
+Set higher than actual CFG to increase contrast, details, sharpness; or lower for the opposite.
+Delaying the start can allow pushing harder, but setting too high will cause burning.

 Reinhard Target CFG: 0 is disabled.
 Uses Reinhard tonemapping to dynamically adjust CFG.
 Could allow using higher CFGs than normal.

-RescaleCFG: 0 is disabled, best seems typically to be 0.5-0.75.
+Rescale CFG: 0 is disabled, best seems typically to be 0.5-0.75.
 Often a free win.

 clamp CFG @ sigma: 0 is disabled.
 Clamps CFG weighting to the minimum value when the denoising sigma drops below the value selected here.
 Small effects.